-\textit{Study Design-} The survey consists of three primary phases, i.e., the \textbf{background and demographic survey}, \textbf{user observation}, and \textbf{post-experimentation survey}.
+\textit{\textbf{Study Design:}} The survey consists of three primary phases, i.e., the {background and demographic survey}, {user observation}, and {post-experimentation survey}.

-\textbf{Background and demographic:} We ask for participants' demographic, including years of experience in programming outside of school, degree of familiarity with LLMs, current position, degree of familiarity with the target language (\texttt{Java} and \texttt{C\#}), and the level of technical writing skills in English.
+\textit{\textbf{Background and Demographic:}} We ask for participants' demographic information, i.e., years of experience in programming outside of school, degree of familiarity with LLMs, current position, degree of familiarity with the target language (\texttt{Java} and \texttt{C\#}), and the level of technical writing skills in English.
 We asked six close-ended questions overall.

-\textbf{User observation study:} We assign two out of the three ASE tasks to each participant considering their familiarity with programming languages.
+\textit{\textbf{User Observation Study:}} We assign two out of three tasks to each participant, considering their familiarity with programming languages.
 Since participants should have some knowledge about \texttt{C\#} for the code translation task, we first asked if they knew \texttt{C\#} and only gave them the code translation task.
 The rest of the tasks were assigned randomly.
-For each task, we provide one sample from the pool of samples we created from GitHub.
-The participants worked on the task in a conversation with \emph{ChatGPT-4}. \emph{ChatGPT-4}, which is a chat-interfaced framework that runs on \emph{GPT-4}\footnote{\url{https://chat.openai.com/}}.
-We contain the settings of \emph{ChatGPT-4} to default, i.e. not setting any custom instructions\footnote{\url{https://help.openai.com/en/articles/8096356-custom-instructions-for-chatgpt}}, disabling browse in Bing feature, and disabling all the other plugins \emph{ChatGPT-4} offers.
-By keep changing the assignment allocations, randomly, we made sure the final allocation of tasks-samples to participants was balanced (have an equal number of participants per Project and Task).
-We ask participants to start with their own basic prompt and then to proceed with the conversation to improve the result based on their evaluation until they consider the solution satisfactory or they have spent 5 minutes per task-sample already.
+For each task, we gave one sample from each of 3 projects.
+The participants worked on the task in a conversation with \emph{ChatGPT-4}. \emph{ChatGPT-4} is a chat-interfaced framework that runs on \emph{GPT-4} \footnote{\url{https://chat.openai.com/}}.
+We keep the settings of \emph{ChatGPT-4} to default.
+We ensured a balanced allocation of task samples to participants randomly (with an equal number of participants per project and task).
+We ask participants to start with their basic prompt and then to proceed with conversations to improve the result based on their first evaluation until they consider the solution satisfactory or have spent 5 minutes per task sample.
 In this setup, we have not provided any example prompts to avoid any bias and to get participants' fresh perspectives.
-We curated our pool of samples using GitHub data (detailed in Section \ref{sec:dataset}).
-Overall, we evaluated three tasks of comment generation, code translation, and code generation over six samples per task.
-Each sample has been assigned and solved an average of 12 times by different participants.
-The whole survey was designed not to take more than 60 minutes from each participant.
+Overall, we evaluated three tasks over six samples per task.
+Each sample has been assigned and solved with an average of 12 times by different participants \cite{guest2006many}.
+The survey was designed to take no more than 60 minutes for each participant.